 Max Weiss, In the Shadow of Sectarianism: Law, Shi`ism, and the Making of Modern Lebanon.
 Cambridge: Harvard University Press, 2010.

-In the Shadow of Sectarianism traces the history of the Lebanese shiite community through struggles around, about, and within the Lebanese legal system.
+Shadow of Sectarianism traces the history of the Lebanese shiite community through struggles around, about, and within the Lebanese legal system.
 By doing so, Weiss shows us how studies of law can inflect old topics such as sectarianism with new insights.

 In addition to these books, there are two articles that I find myself consistently return to when I need to reboot my thinking on Lebanon.